 Largest Production Deployment of AI and IoT Applications

 To increase efficiency, develop new services, and spread a digital culture across the organization, Enel is executing an enterprise-wide digitalization strategy.
 Central to achieving the Fortune 100 company’s goals is the large-scale deployment of the C3 AI Suite and applications.
-Enel operates the world’s largest enterprise IoT system with 20 million smart meters across Italy and Spain.
+Enel operates the world’s largest enterprise IoT system with millions of smart meters across Italy and Spain.